The 27 Club: Tragic Stories of Addiction

 In 1965, after a stint with methamphetamine, Joplin tried to cut back on drugs and alcohol.
 She went back to school, nearly became married, and soon joined up with Big Brother and the Holding Company.
 But her on-and-off relationship with substance abuse was far from over, and by 1969 she was appearing onstage at Woodstock after mixing alcohol and heroin.
 The next year, saddened after two friends failed to show up on a night they promised to keep her company, she overdosed on an unusually potent strain of heroin and died.

-After Joplin joined the 27 Club, many of her friends continued using.
+After Joplin joined the 27 Club members, many of her friends continued using.
 Several died of overdoses.
 Perhaps her entry into the 27 Club could have been a lesson.
 Unfortunately, addiction often trumps reason, leaving death and despair in its wake.

 Jim Morrison